-On February 23, 1885, nineteen-year-old John Babbacombe Lee was brought to the gallows for the murder of his employer, Ellen Keyse.
+On February 23, 1885, nineteen-year-old Lee was brought to the Exeter Prison gallows for the murder of his employer, Emma Ann Whitehead Keyse.
 His trial was swift, but the evidence was fairly circumstantial.
 Keyse had been found stabbed to death in the pantry of her estate house and Lee’s room was off the pantry and the knife was allegedly one of his own.

 Attempts at Execution

 On that February day, Lee was led to the gallows and his arms and legs were bound after he was standing on the trap door.
-John Babbacombe Lee continued to maintain his innocence.
+Hee continued to maintain his innocence.

-The chaplain spoke to Lee and then the executioner pulled the lever.
+The chaplain spoke to Lee and then the executioner, James Berry, pulled the lever.
 Nothing happened.
 He pulled the lever again.
 Still nothing.
-John Babbacombe Lee remained standing as warders pounded on the trap door with their feet.
+He remained standing as warders pounded on the trap door with their feet.

-After six minutes, Lee, still bound, was carried off the trap door.
-The bolts were checked and some of the wood around the edges of the trap door was shaved down a bit.
-A heavy weight was placed on the trap door and the lever was pulled and everything worked fine.
+After six minutes, Lee was carried off the trap door.
+A visual inspection of the bolts was conducted and some of the wood around the edges of the trap door was shaved down a bit.
+A heavy weight was placed on the trap door.
+The lever was pulled and everything worked fine.

-The chaplain again spoke to John Babbacombe Lee and then Lee was placed back on the trap door and the lever was pulled, but the trap door failed to open.
+The chaplain again spoke to John Babbacombe Lee and then placed him back on the trap door.
+The lever was pulled, but the trap door failed to open.

-Once again John Babbacombe Lee was removed and a carpenter worked frantically to assure that the trap door was in working order.
-Again it was tested successfully.
+Once again they moved Lee and a carpenter worked frantically to assure that the trap door worked correctly.
+The trap door worked successfully once again.

 Lee was lifted back onto the gallows for the third time.
 The chaplain later said: